High country (New Zealand)

 Regions of New Zealand closely associated with the high country include Central Otago and the Mackenzie Basin in the South Island, and parts of the North Island Volcanic Plateau.
 Much of the land is at a high altitude (hence its name), with the majority of the high country being more than 600 metres (2000 feet) above sea level.
-The land is marked with geological features associated with glaciation from the last ice age, with deep finger-shaped lakes such as Lake Wanaka and Lake Tekapo.
+The land is marked with geological features associated with glaciation from the last ice age, with deep finger-shaped lakes such as Lake Wānaka and Lake Tekapo.

-Some high country stations grazed by leasehold farmers are up for tenure review, a process of turning it into freehold or conservation land.
-A number of conservation issues affect the high country, including wilding conifers, hieracium, soil erosion, and rabbit plagues.
+In popular culture

 The South Island's high country was featured extensively in the Lord of the Rings film trilogy, where it stood in for Gondor and Rohan.